MohitGoel92/Microsoft-Excel/README.md

 There are two types of cell references: relative and absolute.
 Relative and absolute references behave differently when copied and filled to other cells.
 Relative references change when a formula is copied to another cell.
 Absolute references, on the other hand, remain constant no matter where they are copied.

 **Note:** A cell can be made absolute by using the dollar sign ($) in the formula.

+### Things to Remember

+- The standard way of starting an Excel calculation is with the equals (=) sign.
+- Any reference to a specific cell must by referenced by the column first and then the row.
+For example, cell A1 (column = A and row = 1).
+- An absolute cell reference will not change if a formula is copied to another cell in the worksheet.
+- In order to make a specific cell absolute, we add a dollar sign ($) before the column and/or the row reference.
+For example, if we wish to make the cell A1 absolute we use $A$1.